aiescola/foldem/README.md

 A Javadoc for Fold'em is available [here](http://javadoc.io/doc/codes.derive/foldem/1.1.3).
 Additionally some examples have been provided in this repository [here](/src/main/java/codes/derive/foldem/example).
 An effort has been made to keep this library as simple as possible to use.
 Some more basic usage examples have been provided in the section below.

 ### Basic Usage Guide
 Most of this project's functionality is provided in the `codes.derive.foldem` package.
 In this package there is a helper class called `Poker` containing static functions for creating and working with the data types this project exposes.
-(TODO move links to point to Javadoc once its up)

 It is recommended that you import this statically to make code less bulky:
 ```java